bracketloader/Build-Bonita/README.md

 ### Create a GitHub release

-A new release can be create by following the [GitHub help](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository#creating-a-release)
+A new release can be create using the [Create release action](https://github.com/Bonitasoft-Community/Build-Bonita/actions/workflows/release.yml)
-- for `Tag version`, use a value that follows the [Tag Scheme](#tag-scheme).
-The tag will be created when the release will be published
-- for `Target`
-  - usually, keep the `master` branch except if new commits that you don't want to integrate for the release are already available in the branch
-  - in that case, choose a dedicated commit
-  - **important**: ensure that the build to pass on the chosen branch or commit used to create the release